Learn how to cook a sweet potato in the microwave for a delicious, fast meal or side dish.

 Dressed with a pat of butter, brown sugar, and a touch of maple syrup, a microwaved sweet potato makes for an easy side dish.

 Depending on the size of your sweet potato, the amount of time needed for the cooking process may vary, but not by more than a minute or two.

 So, if you are in a pinch, this is the ideal cooking technique for you, really the fastest way we’ve found.

-In just a few minutes, you will have sizzling hot sweet potatoes ready for a filling dinner or for a quick lunch.
+In just a few minutes, you will have a sizzling hot sweet potato ready for a filling dinner side dish or a quick lunch.